PierreQuentel/bihan/README.md

 - `dialog.environ` : WSGI environment variables.

-- `dialog.error` : an exception to raise if the script wants to return an HTTP error code, eg `raise dialog.error(404)`.
+- `dialog.error` : used if the script wants to return an HTTP error code, eg `return dialog.error(404)`.

-- `dialog.redirection` : an exception to raise if the script wants to perform a temporary redirection (302) to a specified URL :
+- `dialog.redirection` : used if the script wants to perform a temporary redirection (302) to a specified URL :
-  `raise dialog.redirection(url)`.
+  `return dialog.redirection(url)`.

 - `dialog.template(filename, **kw)` : if the templating engine [patrom]
   (https://github.com/PierreQuentel/patrom) is installed, renders the template